 In the first example, inset of Fig.~\ref{fig:rankonxi}, we plot the energy $E(i)$ resulting from the dynamic message-passing of the nodes for which the probability of being the epidemic origin is finite according to our algorithm, we order the nodes according to the energy value.
 The true epidemic origin is marked with a red cross.
 We define the rank of candidates for the epidemic origin to be its position in this ranking (the lowest energy node having rank $0$).
 The main graph of Fig.~\ref{fig:rankonxi} shows the histogram of normalized ranks (i.e. the rank divided by the total number of nodes that were observed as recovered or infected) of the true epidemic origin as obtained from our DMP inference algorithm, compared to the rankings obtained by distance, rumor and Jordan centralities.
 The DMP inference algorithm considerably outperforms the three centrality measures, with a comparable computational cost.

 In Fig.~\ref{fig:2} we present the average normalized rank of the true epidemic origin for random regular graphs for the whole range of the transmission probability $\lambda$, for different values of the recovery probability $\mu$, and snapshot times $t_0$.
-As an estimation for the spreading time $t_0$, we take the one maximizing the "partition function" $Z(t)=\sum_{i}e^{-E(i,t)}$.
+As an estimation for the spreading time $t_0$, we take the one maximizing the ``partition functiom'' $Z(t)=\sum_{i}e^{-E(i,t)}$.
 The distribution of the estimated time is concentrated at the true spreading time $t_0$.
-We find that for different values of $\mu$, DMP inference outperforms the centrality measures (see, e.g., case (a)), except in a special case (b) ($\mu=1$, corresponding to the deterministic recovery), in a range of $0.3<\lambda<0.58$ where Jordan center is a better estimation.
+We find that for different values of $\mu$, DMP inference always outperforms the centrality measures (see, e.g., case (a)), except in a special case (b) ($\mu=1$, corresponding to the deterministic recovery), in a range of $0.3<\lambda<0.58$ where Jordan center is a better estimation.
 In other cases, however, Jordan centrality is less performant.